Randy Hinson

 Claude Randolph Hinson Sr (July 23, 1912 – May 24, 2006) was a United States Army colonel and college football and baseball coach.

 Born in Kershaw, South Carolina, in 1912, Hinson attended Clemson College, where he played football and baseball.
 He graduated from Clemson with a degree in agricultural economics in 1936.
-In 1939 and 1940, he returned to Clemson to coach the baseball team and the freshman football team, before joining the United States Army.
+In 1939 and 1940, he returned to Clemson to coach the baseball team and the freshman football team, before being drafted by the United States Army in 1941.
 During World War II, he served as an adviser to the French expeditionary force in North Africa and in Italy with the 755th Tank Battalion.

 After the war, he returned to Clemson as a baseball and football coach.
 In 1947, the baseball team won the Southern Conference championship and qualified for the inaugural NCAA baseball tournament.
 Hinson was named SoCon baseball coach of the year.

 Hinson then returned to the Army, serving in the Korean War, working with the International Military Sports Council in Germany, and was infantry representative to the U.S. Army Engineer School, retiring in 1964.
 Hinson taught the U.S. government and coached golf at Fort Hunt High School in Alexandria, Virginia, until 1979.
-He died in Fairfax, Virginia, in 2006.